fernhughes/fernhughes.github.io/index.md

-# Fern Hughes

 *My website is currently under construction.*

-Final year PhD biomathematics student under the supervision of Dr Philipp Thomas and Dr Alexis R. Barr at Imperial College London.
+I am a final year PhD biomathematics student under the supervision of Dr Philipp Thomas and Dr Alexis R. Barr at Imperial College London.
+In my PhD, I use stochastic models in combination with live cell imaging data to decode interdivision time heterogeneity and reveal the factors that drive the cell cycle.

-I am seeking employment to start in September 2023 - please get in touch if you know of any opportunities.
+As I am approaching end of my PhD, I am starting to look for my next position, and I am open to both Postdocs and careers outside academic.
+If you have any opportunities in mind, please get in touch!